ianmaclarty/amulet/doc/scene_nodes.md

 If `preserve_scaling` is `false` or omitted then any scaling will also be removed from the matrix.
-If it is `true`, then scaling will be preserved, as long as it's uniform across all 3 axes.
+If it is `true`, then scaling will be preserved, as long as it's the same across all three axes.

 Default tag: `"billboard"`